Banner Logo

 Finding Parity is the greatest task:

 No doubt.
 A marketplace should add value to the vendors.
-But giving freebies will lead a marketplace to the fragile state.
+But giving freebies will lead a marketplace to a fragile state.
 And if one sets the fee high, vendors will reject the marketplace soon.

 How many lists do you have?